Cray-HPE/docs-csm/operations/kubernetes/Repopulate_Data_in_etcd_Clusters_When_Rebuilding_Them.md

     ncn# kubectl delete pods -n services POD_NAME
     ```

-## External DNS
+### External DNS

 The etcd cluster for external DNS maintains an ephemeral cache for CoreDNS.
 There is no reason to back it up.
-If it is having any issues, delete it and recreate it.
+If it is having any issues, then delete it and recreate it.

 1. Save the external DNS configuration.